 Our Must Eat in Barcelona — Paella

 We had a “must eat in Barcelona” list before our trip and paella was at the top.
 This dish is not originally from the area, but its popularity has spread and can be found in restaurants throughout Spain.
 After enjoying the Fira de Sant Llucia Christmas Market, we stopped at nearby restaurant called El Cercle and ordered this savory dish.
 A large, sizzling paella pan was brought to our table loaded with shrimp, mussels, clams and squid.
 We ate every single morsel!
-I also want to point out that this restaurant has a lovely outdoor terrace overlooking the Gothic Quarter which made a lovely backdrop to our delicious dinner.
+I also want to point out that this restaurant has a lovely outdoor terrace overlooking the Gothic Quarter which made for the perfect backdrop to our delicious dinner.
 (If you're from the Los Angeles area, there's a great place for paella you should check out.)

 Wine and Cava

 Wine and cava are technically drinks, not food, but I would be remiss to not discuss these beverages.
 Other than breakfast, wine and cava are a typical part of a meal in Barcelona.

 I am a big California chardonnay drinker, so I had doubts about how much I would appreciate Spanish wine.
 Fortunately, Spain proved me wrong.
 Not only did I try many glasses of good white wine, but it’s also very affordable.
 We never spent more than 5 Euros on a glass or 18 Euros for a bottle.
 After returning home I picked up a few bottles of Spanish wine at the local market, each costing me just $6.
 Even after exporting, these wines remain affordable.